‘Pharma Bro’ Troll Martin Shkreli Gets Dog Poop To The Face At Canceled Milo Yiannopoulos Rally

 — I Dig Movies (@idigmovies1) January 15, 2017

-Martin Shkreli got the worst of it, while being pelted with dog poop, as he tool a pile to the face at an event that was billed as “A Twitter Villain Extravaganza,” says Esquire.
+Martin Shkreli got the worst of it, while being pelted with dog poop, as he took a pile to the face at an event that was billed as “A Twitter Villain Extravaganza,” says Esquire.
 Both men are ardent Trump supporters who have both been kicked off Twitter for harassing women.
 Protestors were able to shut the event down before either man was able to speak by creating a blockade.

 Milo Yiannopoulos Called ‘Idiot’ By ABC’s Terry Moran On ‘Nightline’